Grasseh/Taffee/README.md

 7. Make sure your style is fine with `npm run eslint`
 8. Commit your changes
 9. Make a pull-request on the repo
+10. Compile your executable with `npm run compile`